cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

   last_name: Goff
 ---

-You may have heard a lot about ContainerD recently, but did you know you've probably been using it for over a year?
+You may have heard a lot about containerD recently, but did you know you've probably been using it for over a year?

 This series will take a deep dive into what's new with ContainerD, its origins,